hlotze/pgn2tex/README.md

   - [x] add PDF outline headline at \section (= Date, Event, Site), \subsection (= Players, Result, ECO)
 - [ ] complete testing
 - [ ] documentation, e.g. wiki
-- [ ] to fix: Opening code does not always match to given ECO
+- [ ] to fix/optimize: some Openings code and wording does not match to given ECO's code or wording, seen there are multiple versions of ECO
-- [ ] try layout enhancements
+- [x] layout enhancements, in most cases 1st page shows the game moves in figurine long notation and the Opening, 2nd page give all halfmoves diagrams

 ## Contact
 [@hlotze](https://github.com/hlotze)